 Because of our long history (nearly 25 years) together, I knew that he didn’t care whether or not I knew the way home.
 He knew that if I didn’t, I would simply use Google maps as my navigator.
 I did know that he cares about what we listen to in the car, that he prefers to listen to talk (usually NPR) or sports over music, and that he usually watches Premier League soccer on TV on Sunday mornings.
 So understanding where he was coming from allowed me to answer the question he was actually wanting an answer for.
 It’s probably worth noting at this point that Zeke is autistic and, while able to communicate verbally, has some unique challenges and methods in his communications.
 Developing this shared understanding has been critical for both of us to understand each other.

 DO NOT LET GO, YOU ARE NOT ON BELAY!

-Some friends were climbing at Horseshoe Canyon Ranch in Northwest Arkansas earlier this year.
+Some friends were out rock climbing.
 It was an especially nice weekend, so there were a lot of people out taking advantage.
 There was one route my friends wanted to attempt so they waited while another pair were climbing.
-While most of my group of friends were relaxing and just generally hanging out, one of the group – we’ll call him Dave – was watching the other pair climb.
+While most of my group of friends were relaxing and just generally hanging out, one friend – we’ll call him Dave – was watching the other pair climb.
 And good thing he was.

-Dave, watching this unfold, saw that 1) the belayer had taken the climber off belay and 2) the climber was getting ready to let go of the rock and lean back to be lowered to the ground, which meant that 3) the climber was just about to plunge to his death.
-At which point Dave shouted at the top of his lungs, “DO NOT LET GO, YOU ARE NOT ON BELAY!”
+Dave, my friend, was watching all of this and saw that 1) the belayer had taken the climber off belay and 2) the climber was getting ready to let go of the rock and lean back to be lowered to the ground, which meant that 3) the climber was just about to plunge to his death.
+At which point Dave shouted at the top of his lungs, “DO NOT LET GO, YOU ARE NOT ON BELAY!